 Data loss prevention (DLP)

 Data loss prevention (DLP) is a set of tools and processes used to ensure the safety of business data.
-It uses various tools like encryption, preventative measures, and remediation alerts to protect the data in transit or at rest.
+It uses various tools like data encryption, preventative measures, and remediation alerts to protect the data in transit or at rest.

 Security information and event management (SIEM)